Hypha Space Logo

 Begin by logging in to the AMD Developer Cloud Console.
 Navigate to GPU Droplets and select Create GPU Droplet.
 Choose the MI300X (1 GPU) plan and then select the preinstalled ROCm™ Software package, with version 6.4.
 Before creating the droplet, add your public SSH key.
 Once configured, click Create.

-Ensure the ROCm version matches is set to 6.4, matching the executor variant (rocm64) we will configure later.
+Ensure the ROCm version matches is set to 6.4, matching the PyTorch index URL we will configure later.

 2. Install & Configure Hypha